How to Install UrBackup on Ubuntu 26.04, 24.04 and 22.04

-UrBackup helps one Ubuntu server collect file and image backups from multiple machines instead of leaving each device with its own separate backup routine.
-To install UrBackup on Ubuntu, use the project maintainer’s Launchpad PPA for the server package, then manage backup jobs from the web interface on port 55414.
+UrBackup lets an Ubuntu server coordinate file and image backups from client machines through a browser dashboard.
+To install UrBackup on Ubuntu, use the Launchpad PPA recommended by the upstream UrBackup download page, then manage the server from the web interface on port 55414.

-The same PPA currently publishes UrBackup Server for Ubuntu 26.04 LTS (Resolute Raccoon), Ubuntu 24.04 LTS (Noble Numbat), and Ubuntu 22.04 LTS (Jammy Jellyfish).
-This guide focuses on the Ubuntu server package.
-UrBackup client deployment, Windows Group Policy rollout, and Docker deployments are separate workflows because they use different packages, policies, and storage layouts.
+This article focuses on the Ubuntu server package for Ubuntu 26.04 LTS (Resolute Raccoon), Ubuntu 24.04 LTS (Noble Numbat), and Ubuntu 22.04 LTS (Jammy Jellyfish).
+UrBackup client deployment, Windows Group Policy rollout, and Docker deployments are separate workflows because they use different packages, policies, ports, and storage layouts.

 Install UrBackup Server on Ubuntu